 - Developing an interest in a new artistic and life learning skill

 - Developing new ways of expression, be it personal or artistic

-- An interest in engaging with a creative community and performance network throughout Scotland
+- Engaging with a creative community

 Storytelling is at the root of human connection.
 Our stories are the threads which connect us to each other, but are also expressions of our differences.
 Storytelling stimulates the imagination and builds a sense of community between tellers and listeners, helping us understand our environment and personal experiences.
 The stories of disabled people have historically been missing from Scottish culture – BOP and SISF are passionate about ensuring these stories are heard more widely.